gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 At GATACA we’re ready to make this a reality.
 We’ve not only built a full-stack SSI product suite with solutions for all actors, but we’re also implementing it across governments and universities in Europe.
 Are you ready for a new identity model?

 Book a demo and see what all the fuss is about (we promise it won’t let you down).
 [Get in touch!](https://gataca.io/company/contact)

+**Chat with us -** We’d love to chat with you.
+Let us know your perspective and comments on this topic, or anything Digital Identity related.
+Join our [Telegram ](https://t.me/digitalidentityinsights)group.

+**Stay in the loop -** Keep yourself updated on GATACA developments and how digital identities will transform our digital lives [here](https://gataca.io/insights/decentralized-finance-self-sovereign-identity-a-tale-of-decentralization-a-new-paradigm-of-trust).

+Have a specific topic you’d like us to cover?
+Email us at [hello@gataca.io](mailto:hello@gataca.io "mailto:hello@gataca.io") - we’ll break it down for you in our upcoming blog articles.